 USA Computing Olympiad

-To align with our goal in strengthening and challenging the indispensable computational thinking skill in our youngsters, Storming Robots will select our roboclub students to participate in the 2011-2 USA Computing Olympiad.
+To align with our goal in strengthening and challenging the indispensable computational thinking skill in our youngsters, Storming Robots will select our roboclub students to participate in USA Computing Olympiad.
 USACO is a very competitive programming contest.
 It is part of the IOI (International Olympiad in Informatics) program which is very well known and highly regarded in international level.

 FLL 2011 - Rookie Teams advanced to State Tournament

 2011 World RCJStorming Robots, in three straight years, won the 1st place to represent the USA at the Robocup International Robotics Tournament.
 The 2011 Event will be held at Istanbul.

 Representing the United States in the International RoboCupJunior division of the competition is the PI2 Team, Andrew Amerman and Salil Pathare.
 They will compete against other young students their age from over 30 different countries including China, Japan and Germany, etc. In addition, they will also take all the challenge to collaborate with an assigned international team.